 Move to the second row of the cabin and you’ll find a heap of leg and headroom for rear passengers that matches what’s on offer in any comparable midsize SUV, with a set of climate dials and USB charging ports in the rear.

 The second row also picks up a pair of ISOFIX anchors and three top tether mounts, while the boot space is rated at a very decent 522L, expanding to 1267L with the second row folded.

 Finally, the Outback comes fitted with a set of roof rails as standard, even in the base model, which makes it one of the most practical offerings in the segment with some adventure-ready equipment right off the shelf.

 Is it Safe?

-The Subaru Outback has been awarded ANCAP’s maximum five-star safety rating, receiving a score of 88% for adult protection, 91% for child protection, 84% for road user protection and 96% for its safety assist technologies.
+The latest Subaru Outback retains the existing five-star ANCAP safety rating, scoring 88 per cent for adult protection, 91 per cent for child protection, 84 per cent for vulnerable road user protection and 96 per cent for its safety assist scores.